thenumbernine/lua-java/README.md

 - `jni:_new(obj, args...)`, `class:_new(args)` to auto grab the ctor method ... needs runtime name resolution
 - proper symbol overload resolution based on method # of args and coercion or whatever
+- threads , esp with [`lua-thread`](http://github.com/thenumbernine/lua-thread) so that things don't segfault.